Shutterstock | Valentin Valkov

 Chlorophyll has a strong, well documented correlation to nitrogen content, a prime indicator of plant health.

-Using an older version of the AvaSpec-ULS2048CL-EVO, the Researchers investigated the use of the Red Edge Reflectance Index (RERI) and Yellow Edge Reflectance Index (YERI) for calibrating chlorophyll and nitrogen values to reference spectra at each stage of plant development and differing states of plant health2.
-Once the reference spectra are correlated, the theoretical work behind this study can be applied to other crops.3, 4
+Using an older version of the AvaSpec-ULS2048CL-EVO, the Researchers investigated the use of the Red Edge Reflectance Index (RERI) and Yellow Edge Reflectance Index (YERI) for calibrating chlorophyll and nitrogen values to reference spectra at each stage of plant development and differing states of plant health

 Fertilizer Automation Application